 Flawed and natural always beats perfect and robotic.

-Less important, but other factors that can influence the success of your video is visual appearance, speech clarity, and energy.
+Less important but other factors that can influence the success of your video are visual appearance, speech clarity, energy, and the use of captivating backgrounds.
+By incorporating green screen backgrounds, you can transport your viewers to different settings and create a more dynamic visual experience.

 Again, you should always have a purpose behind the video.
 But for the recipient of your video content to actually see it, here are a few things to consider in order to ensure they click and watch the video.